pedaling/react-native-in-app-purchase/README.md

 });
 ```

-In some cases, your app may not be able to call the `finalize` function even the purchase was successful - such as poor internet connection.
-But don't worry.
-Purchases that are not finalized can be retrieved with the `flush` function.
-Send these purchases to the server to verify, and then call the `finalize` function.

-## Sample

-See full example [here](sample/App.js).
-This sample can also be downloaded from the [Play Store](https://play.google.com/store/apps/details?id=com.rninapppurchasesample).
-TestFlight link will be added soon :)

 ## Back-end Receipt Verification

-In fact, this isn't something that should be mentioned in this library, but I think it's critical part of implementing In-App Purchase flow, so I'll show you how I implemented it.
+Actually this isn't something that should be mentioned in this document.
+However, since it's critical part of implementing In-App Purchase flow, I'll show you how I implemented it.
 Here I used [node-iap](https://github.com/Wizcorp/node-iap) library.

 ```typescript
 class VerifyReceipt extends Interactor<Params, Result> {